Portland Audubon Wildlife Sanctuary

 Before you arrive, please make note of the following:

 - Observe all trail signs & maintain physical distancing

-- No public restroom or water access
+- No water access

 - The Wildlife Care Center remains open.
 Please view their COVID-19 protocols for dropping off injured and orphaned wildlife here.